SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_user_functions.rst

 DESCRIBE USER FUNCTIONS
 ***********************

-The ``DESCRIBE USER FUNCTIONS`` command lets you list all user-defined functions created in a SQream database.
+The ``DESCRIBE USER FUNCTIONS`` command lets you list all user-defined functions in your database.

 .. note:: ``DESCRIBE`` commands use CPU to increase usability.